-Naughton Power Plant has 44 groundwater monitoring wells, 44 of which have been polluted above federal advisory levels based on samples collected between October 11, 2015 and October 10, 2017.
-Groundwater at this site contains unsafe levels of sulfate, lithium, selenium, cobalt, boron, radium, molybdenum, thallium, arsenic, lead, antimony, beryllium and cadmium.Site description
+Naughton Power Plant has 53 groundwater monitoring wells, 53 of which have been polluted above federal advisory levels based on samples collected between October 11, 2015 and September 11, 2019.
+Groundwater at this site contains unsafe levels of sulfate, lithium, selenium, cobalt, boron, molybdenum, radium, arsenic, thallium, lead, antimony, beryllium, cadmium, barium, chromium and fluoride.Site description

-Naughton Power Plant Pacificorp’s Naughton Power Plant is located in Kemmerer, Wyoming.
+Naughton Power Plant Pacificorp’s Naughton Power Plant is located in Kemmerer, Wyoming in Lincoln County.
 Naughton’s first unit was commissioned in 1963.
-Unit 3 of the plant’s three units was shut down in 2019.
+The facility was composed of three coal-fired units, with a net capacity of 823-MW.
+Unit 3 was shut down in 2019 while the remaining two units are scheduled for retirement in 2025. .
 Naughton has six disposal areas regulated under the federal coal ash rule: FGD Pond 1 (41 acres), FGD Pond 2 (43 acres), FGD Pond 4 (30 acres), FGD Pond 5 (70 acres), North Ash Pond (149 acres), and South Ash Pond (118 acres).
 FGD Pond 1 and FGD Pond 2 became inactive in 2015.
 These disposal areas receive or have received in the past spent flue-gas desulfurization waste, bottom ash, and fly ash.
 FGD Pond 2 had been given a significant hazard rating in 2009.
-You can find the industry-reported data here.